kasperkamperman/MobileCameraTemplate/README.md

 # Mobile (and Desktop) Camera App Template (HTML, CSS, JS and WebRTC)

-**Note: It doesn't seem to work on Mobile Safari iOS 11, although it should.
-If you have any ideas why not, please let me know.**
-**This WebRTC example works on iOS 11.3: https://webrtc.github.io/samples/src/content/getusermedia/gum/**

 I like to experiment with Computer Vision and AI API's (like Azure Cognetive Services, Google Cloud Vision, IBM Watson) to see if I can utilise them for some ideas.

 The most easy way to test those scripts and APIs them is by directly making a photo and sending image data to the API/script, instead of uploading files.
 I didn't find a fast mobile first camera template for HTML5 as a starting point for my prototypes, so I developed one myself.
 The interface setup is mainly inspired by the standard Android and iOS Cameras.